Ngocdung31181024645/anne/README.md

 ## Dependency on Calibre
 Currently, the plan is to leverage Calibre's eBook conversion utilities to handle book conversions.
-Potentially at some point in the future shelf will be able to handle ebook conversions on its own.
+Potentially at some point in the future anne will be able to handle ebook conversions on its own.